Please click here for any possible tour changes. Learn More Tour Update

 aquarium since 1935 signage

-Over the past decade, additional enhancements have taken place.
-One that is appreciated by all who work and visit the aquarium is air conditioning, though one that we present with great pride is the entryway façade, completed in 2023.
-Today, guests enter through glass doors adorned with an image taken in 1937 showing a couple entering the open-air aquarium with a ticket agent welcoming them.
-To further the visual and historic presentation, large wooden gates were built to replicate the original wooden gates at the entry, bi-fold windows were added to the arched windows just to the left and right of entry and lastly a fountain was added, furthering the visual experience.
+Over the past decade additional enhancements have taken place, one that is appreciated by all who work and visit the aquarium is air conditioning, though one that we present with great pride is the entryway façade, completed in 2023.
+Today, guests enter through glass doors adorned with an image taken in 1937 showing a couple entering the open-air aquarium, with a ticket agent welcoming them.
+To further the visual and historic presentation, large wooden gates were built to replicate the original wooden gates at the entry, bifold windows were added to the arched windows just to the left and right of entry and lastly a fountain was added furthering the visual experience.

 Today, as in all the decades since its opening in 1935, the Key West Aquarium has provided visitors to Key West the unique opportunity to get up close and personal with many of the creatures that live and thrive in the waters surrounding Key West and the Florida Keys.
-The ability to view these creatures and to learn about their habitats, conservation initiatives and cultural significance are the most endearing impacts connecting the Key West Aquarium to the lifeblood of many generations of the families that call Key West home, including the generations of repeat visitors we see every day.
+The ability to view these creatures and to learn about their habitats, conservation initiatives and cultural significance is one of the most endearing impacts; connecting the Key West Aquarium to the lifeblood of many generations of the families that call Key West home, including the generations of repeat visitors we see every day.

 NEWSLETTER